 The arts@leeds grant scheme is a longer term funding option.
 It is administered on a three year cycle.
 Applications for the 2015 to 2018 cycle opened on the 14 August 2014.
-For more information on how to apply and the application form and guidance notes please see the documents section.
+We welcome applications from organisations that are not currently fu nded by arts@leeds, but the maximum amount that can be applied for by new applicants is £2500.
+For the application form and guidance notes please see the documents section.
 The deadline for applications is midnight on Monday 13th October 2014.

 The Leeds Inspired grant scheme has been launched to support new projects or create new work for the city’s vibrant cultural programme.
 All events are featured on the Leeds Inspired website, which is fast becoming the go-to guide for planning your free time in Leeds.
 You can download information about how to apply from the Leeds Inspired website (see external links section).
 There are a variety of grants offered on a rolling system, with up to £15,000 available.
 Please see the website for application deadlines.